What to Expect When You Go to an Adventist Church

 This could also be your chance to meet the pastor.
 If you were one of those in the audience taking notes, now would be a good time to bring up your comments or questions, either with the pastor or another member.

 At the fellowship meal, members of the church bring prepared dishes—generally vegetarian or vegan— to share with the whole church family and visitors.
 On these Sabbaths, not only are you spiritually fed from the church service, but you’re also fed physically.

-“Jesus answered, ‘It is written: Man shall not live on bread alone, but on every word that comes from the mouth of God’” (Matthew 4:4, NIV).
+“But He answered and said, ‘It is written, man shall not live by bread alone, but by every word that proceeds from the mouth of God’” (Matthew 4:4, NKJV).

 But good food isn’t the point of the fellowship meal.
 The fellowship—the time to meet and mingle with others—is the purpose.
 And what better way to connect with people than over a meal?